bentoml/BentoML/docs/source/guides/helm.rst

     enabled: true
     ...

-Or, if you prefer a shortcut, `make helm-dry`.
 You can see a full example K8s manifest here: https://ctrl-v.app/4X2hf7h

-Now that we've done a dry-run and we're happy with the resources Helm plans on creating, let's apply it by removing the `--dry-run` and `--debug` flags.
-Alternatively, you can run `make helm-install`.
+If the configuration looks correct, apply it by removing the `--dry-run` and `--debug` flags.
+Alternatively, run `make helm-install`.
 Let's double check everything started up correctly.

 .. code-block:: bash